 Since it’s inception this project has evolved into a joining ritual and the sifting of a word to represent the reduced offer of libraries with so many closing and shedding staff.

 Being particularly sensitive to location and to language, this is my way of understanding the land I inhabit.
 The here and now.
 I understand the land I’m in through the words people around me consider to be important and the questions they ask.

 I read a question, consider it and carry it into movement.
 I am attuning myself to where I find myself, paying particular attention to the land, people and sounds of the places I inhabit, I am deeply listening.

 This is a word choosing, question-pondering nomadic library focussed on the mind-body connection of language and movement.

 Built upon the idea that the best way to fully consider a question is by holding it, not only in mind, but to move bodily while considering it to see unexpected aspects.
 The questions are currently picked at from those submitted by anyone interested in the project in or linked with the area of performance.

 Recently, under lockdown conditions due to the Coronavirus, a couple of performances were cancelled and so I produced a video weekly for 15 weeks, in my house, garden and private and public parks and gardens as the lockdown conditions were lifted.

-The Lost Library is a way to find out what philosophical questions concern people in the places visited and respond to those questions through movement, attempting to access knowledge I hold deep within.
+The Lost Library is a way to find out what questions concern people in the places visited and respond to those questions through movement, attempting to access knowledge I hold deep within.

 Below is my most recent video featuring the question: